Interactive Segmentation of Radiance Fields

 \section{Results}

-{ In this section, we discuss the comparisons and results of our proposed method against the existing semantic features distillation based Radiance fields segmentation approaches.
-Specifically, we focus on the two recent approaches (1) DFF-DINO \cite{DFF} (Distilled Feature Fields using DINO as the backbone) and (2) N3F \cite{N3F} (Neural Feature Fusion Fields).
-Both aforementioned methods make use of the extracted features from an input image set to fuse them into the volumetric space.
-DFF additionally concentrates on the language queries using LSeg \cite{lseg}, but both the approaches are similar in the case of semantic features.
+{ In this section, we discuss the comparisons and results of our proposed method against the existing semantic features distillation-based Radiance fields segmentation approaches.
+Specifically, we focus on the two recent approaches: DFF-DINO \cite{DFF} and N3F \cite{N3F}.
+Both use extracted features from input images and fuse them into the volumetric space.
+DFF additionally concentrates on the language queries using LSeg \cite{lseg}, but both approaches are similar regarding semantic features.
 As the code of DFF is not publicly available, we compare our method against N3F, which is similar to DFF for this part.